 Specifically, in line with the main dynamic pertaining to reward prediction errors, we hypothesized that physical exercise sessions that are experienced with a lower level of perceived exertion than anticipated (i.e., a positive prediction error) should be associated with a higher level of subjective pleasure experienced during physical exercise sessions, and vice versa (i.e., a negative prediction error).
 To test this hypothesis, we created a novel marker, the RPE-based prediction error, by comparing RPE before (prospective RPE) and after (retrospective RPE) each running session of a start-to-run program.
 We tested whether RPE-based prediction error (i.e., the difference between prospective RPE and retrospective RPE for each running session) is associated with retrospective running pleasure (i.e., filled out after the running session).

-In line with our hypothesis, we observed (in both a pilot study and the registered study) that RPE prediction error significantly impacted the level of retrospective running pleasure.
-Interestingly, this effect was larger for the “relative” (i.e., a 1-unit increase in RPE relative prediction error is associated with a .54 increase in running pleasure) than for the “absolute” index of RPE prediction error (i.e., a 1-unit increase in RPE absolute prediction error is associated with a .17 increase in running pleasure).
-The relative index of RPE prediction error implies that the harder participants expect the exercise to be, the larger the magnitude of the relative change in RPE.
-In this context, one explanation for the larger effect of relative RPE prediction error is that when individuals predict a session to be very hard, they may experience a strong sense of relief if the run is not as hard as expected, which in turn may manifest in greater running pleasure.
-This assumption echoes a main tenet of the Solomon’s opponent process theory (1980) in that opposing reactions tend to grow rather than subside (e.g., increases in stress reaction cause inhibition of reward responses; Koob & Le Moal, 2008).
+In line with our hypothesis, we observed (in both a pilot study and the registered study) that RPE (absolute or relative) prediction error significantly impacted the level of retrospective running pleasure.
 Importantly, the impact of RPE prediction error on running pleasure was observed while controlling for the effect of the running distance, average speed of the run, the degree of familiarity with the running route, as well as the presence/absence of music while running and the presence/absence of other individuals while running.
 Moreover, participants were asked to undertake “free” running sessions at a self-selected dose (frequency, intensity, and duration) during a start-to-run program.
 We were thus able to detect an effect of RPE-based prediction error on running pleasure using an ecological experimental setting of physical exercise.
 Accordingly, these new findings complement well the literature on RPE and physical exercise pleasure (for a theoretical review, see Ekkekakis et al., 2011; for recent studies, see Hartman et al., 2019; Hutchinson et al., 2020, 2023), as it suggests that experiencing less (more) exertion than expected induced a higher (lower) level of pleasure during physical exercise.

 Implications, limitations, and future directions